andrewdelprete/babel-plugin-tailwind/README.md

 ## Installation

-Assuming you already have babel setup in your project.
+This is assuming you already have babel setup in your project.
+The example below uses `babel-preset-env`.

 `yarn add babel-plugin-tailwind`